xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-028.md

 ---
 outline: deep
-description: 'Integrating with AI, using chat dialogs with image generation models such as GPT 4o and Nano banana'
+description: 'Integrating with AI, using chat dialogs with image generation models such as GPT 4o and Nano banana.
+Use SAM to segment image in WebWorker, use LaMa for inpainting and upscale image with UpscalerJS.'
 head:
     - [
           'meta',